Tharun-VIT/Power-BI-Assignment-3/README.md

  - **Power BI Desktop**

       It is the main Power BI Application where an Analyst can connect application to multiple data sources and analyze data to create reports to business stakeholder.
+This product comes with free, pro and premium versions which costs accordingly.
+Free version doesn't allow analysts to share reports to other users.

  - **Power BI service**